1993 Bijbehara massacre: Acquittals

 By 1996, the General Security Force Court had conducted a nonpublic trial which acquitted the accused men.
 The NHRC attempted to review the court files, but was refused access.

 On 12 November 1996, three years after the NHRC issued its recommendations, A.K.
 Tandon, then director general of the BSF, told the NHRC that "a General Security Force Court trial was conducted in respect of the twelve BSF personnel involved in the said incident," but that results of the trial were "being withheld for the time being".
 The BSF had initially claimed that it had taken action against the responsible officials, but the only information available about this concerns one sub-inspector, who had been found not guilty.

 On 16 March 1998, the NHRC, while acknowledging the BSF report, said that it wanted to review the proceedings of the General Security Force Court before taking any final position in the matter.
 The NHRC has the right to examine transcripts of trials to ensure that genuine attempts have been made to secure convictions.
 The Ministry of Home Affairs refused to supply the trial records, stating in a letter on 5 May 1998, the "inability of the government of India to show records of the GSFC to any authority other than those provided under the Border Security Force Act".

 The NHRC subsequently tried several times to examine the proceedings of the trial.
 In its annual report in 1998–99, the NHRC noted that it was "deeply disturbed":

-"The Commission is yet to satisfy itself that justice has fully been done in regard to the tragic loss of life that occurred in Bijbehara, in respect of which incident it had made specific recommendations.
-The Commission is determined to see this case through to its logical conclusion.
-At the end of the year, it was awaiting the records of those proceedings and was contemplating moving a Writ Petition before the Supreme Court if it were denied full access to the records that it had sought".

 On 8 February 1999, the NHRC told the government to preserve all related documents and then appealed to the Supreme Court "to issue a writ to make available to the petitioner the relevant records of the courts martial conducted in respect of the armed forces personnel involved in the said incident".
 The writ petition was later withdrawn by the NHRC, observers said this was probably because the verdict would have gone against the commission due to the restrictions imposed under Section 19 of the Human Rights Protection Act, 1993.